 We also have social events, such as lunch groups, outings, and a regular coffee morning and quiz, and we organise an annual piano masterclass for young musicians.
 Our visits to local and West End theatres are very popular.
-Our physical activities, including walking and ambling groups, Tai Chi, line dancing, seated exercise, yoga and circle dancing, are keeping our bodies active, as is the place to look for more information.
+Our physical activities, including walking and ambling groups, Tai Chi, line dancing, seated exercise, yoga and circle dancing, are keeping our bodies active, as well as our minds.